PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 If we were asking for a time-based pause, this would be a fair concern.
 But what we're asking for is a pause _until we can prove AI can be built safely_, so we should not end up with organizations building unsafe AI after the pause is lifted.

-## National/local pauses might fail
+## National/ local pauses might fail

 If one country pauses AI development, other countries will continue to develop AI.
 We might end up in a world where the first AGI is developed by a non-cooperative actor, which is likely to be a bad outcome.